 The most common types of wood are mahogany, koa, ebony, rosewood or solid spruce.
 Your guitar may also have mixed wood to create different tones with the neck usually made from rosewood for its rich sound or ebony or solid spruce for lighter tones.

 Guitar strings need frequent changing as they tend to break or lose their strength despite their quality.
 Some guitarists change the strings as soon as they buy a new guitar because the original strings may not be right for the kind of music they play.
 We recommend that you buy a pack of new strings along with your guitar and also practice on how to change the strings on your own.

 Depending on the kind of music you wish to play, you must also choose the correct kind of strings.
 Some beginners prefer to start off with nylon strings as they produce softer tones but we really do not see the need for softer tones even as a beginner.

 If you wish to play rock, metal, pop or even country music, your best bet will be steel strings with their loud sound quality.
-Nylon strings are more suited for classic music or any music where there is no need for the sound to be over powering.
+Nylon strings are more suited for classical music or any music where there is no need for the sound to be overpowering.

 Purpose of Playing

 If you are a beginner who wants to play the guitar as a hobby then you can start off by choosing a simple kind of guitar that will help you learn and improve your skills without spending too much on the instrument.

 But if your target is to play in a band or take your skill to the next level and pursue playing the guitar professionally, then you must invest in a guitar that is made for your specific style of playing from the very beginning.

 There are guitars that are designed for concerts; some are designed for country music while some are ideal for the traveler who needs a portable instrument to travel with during gigs.